faizan-ahmad5/100-plus-cpp-programs/README.md

 50. **Reverse Whole Numbers**:
     Write a C++ program to print whole numbers in reverse from `n` to `0` using a while loop.

+51. **Display Days of Two Weeks (Nested For Loop)**
+Write a C++ program to display the days of two weeks using a nested for loop.
+The outer loop should represent the weeks (2 weeks), and the inner loop should represent the days (4 days per week).

+52. **Check Even Number**
+Write a C++ program that takes an integer input from the user and checks if the number is even.
+If it is even, print `"The number is even"`.

+53. **Check Uppercase Character**
+Write a C++ program that takes a character input from the user and checks if it is an uppercase letter.
+If it is, print `"The character is uppercase"`.

+54. **Check Divisibility by 5**
+Write a C++ program that takes an integer input from the user and checks if the number is divisible by 5.
+If it is divisible, print `"The number is divisible by 5"`.

+55. **Check Vowel or Consonant**
+Write a C++ program that takes a character input from the user and checks if it is a vowel or consonant.
+Print `"Vowel"` if it is a vowel; otherwise, print `"Consonant"`.

+56. **Categorize Age**
+Write a C++ program that takes the age of a person as input and categorizes them into the following categories:
+- **Child** (age < 13)
+- **Teenager** (13 <= age < 20)
+- **Adult** (20 <= age < 60)
+- **Senior** (age >= 60)

+57. **Find Largest, Second Largest, and Smallest**
+Write a C++ program that takes three float numbers as input and prints which number is the largest, the second largest, and the smallest.

+58. **Check Positive, Negative, or Zero (Nested If Statements)**
+Write a C++ program that takes an integer input from the user and prints whether the number is positive, negative, or zero using nested if statements.

+59. **Pass or Fail**
+Write a C++ program that takes the scores of three subjects from the user and determines if the student has passed.
+A student passes if all three scores are greater than or equal to 50.

+60. **Leap Year Check (Nested If Statements)**
+Write a C++ program that takes a year as input from the user and checks if it is a leap year using nested if statements.

 ## 📋 Topics Covered